Cptdaas/FastApiprac/README.md

-this is general practice fastapi.
+# this is general practice fastapi.
+"""we will be keep on adding this."""